Macil/deno_quiet_debug/README.md

-# quiet-debug
+# quiet_debug

 This is a wrapper around the Deno [debug](https://github.com/denosaurs/debug) library that avoids prompting the user for the DEBUG environment variable access permission.

-The DEBUG environment variable is only accessed if the user has already given permission to it through the `--allow-env=DEBUG`, `--allow-env`, or `--allow-all` Deno flags.
-The user is expected to pass one of these flags if they want to see debug messages.
+Loggers created by this library are only enabled if the DEBUG environment variable contains a match for the logger's name and the user has explicitly given permission to the DEBUG environment variable through the `--allow-env=DEBUG`, `--allow-env`, or `--allow-all` Deno flags.
 This prevents an unnecessary permission prompt in the simple case where a Deno script is run from a terminal without any added permissions and without the DEBUG environment variable being set.

 This library supports the same features as [debug](https://github.com/denosaurs/debug).
 See its documentation for more